IMPORTANT UPDATE AS OF 03/19/20:

 - Gateway City Arts, 92 Race St., Holyoke, MA

-- Purchase tickets via credit card at bitly.com/rfc30tix or download mail order form here (all tickets held at door)
+- Purchase tickets via credit card at bitly.com/rfc30tix or by check by downloading a mail order form here (All tickets held at door)

 Guests are invited to mingle with RFC staff, board, and performers, and enjoy a cash bar following the program until 10:00 pm.